-- 3. As previously recommended, revise monthly, quarterly and year-end statements accompanying BID Assessment and match payments to the contractor to break down the amounts of assessment revenue and matching funds for the period and show the amount of year-end adjustments and administrative fees. - Continue Tax Collector's program to identify and commence licensing and collection of TOT and BID assessments from Internet-listed visitor serving properties. - 5.
+- 2. Conform with the Ordinance requirement that County matching payments be distributed to MCTC on a monthly basis rather than continuing the current practice of including them with quarterly assessment distributions. - 3.
+As previously recommended, revise monthly, quarterly and year-end statements accompanying BID Assessment and match payments to the contractor to break down the amounts of assessment revenue and matching funds for the period and show the amount of year-end adjustments and administrative fees. - 4.
+Continue Tax Collector's program to identify and commence licensing and collection of TOT and BID assessments from Internet-listed visitor serving properties. - 5.
 Should the Initiative be passed by the voters to apply the Transient Occupancy Tax Ordinance to private campgrounds, review and modify related Ordinances as needed to allow collection of both TOT and BID Assessments from these properties. - 6.
-Modify the MCTC contract to eliminate the required payment of \$1,200/month to the Arts Council of Mendocino County effective June 30, 2019. - 7.
+Modify the MCTC contract to eliminate the required payment of \$1,200/month to the Arts Council of Mendocino County. - 7.
 As previously recommended: a) direct the County Tax Administrator to revise TOT/BID collection forms and begin collecting data on: a) Average Daily Occupancy (ADO); and b) Average Daily Rate (ADR) as of July 1, 2018; and, b) provide software upgrades and technical assistance to enable quarterly reporting of the aggregated data to the contractor for the purpose of program assessment. - 8.
 Also as previously recommended, given the underfunding of tourism promotion relative to nearby target markets, it is recommended that the BOS designate a member or working committee to research potential ways to further enhance revenue for this purpose. - 9.
 Reference and apply the criteria listed in Appendix IV when appointing new members to the MCTC Board of Directors.